arista-eosplus/ztpserver/docs/tips.rst

 How do I override the default system-mac in vEOS?
 ``````````````````````````````````````````````````

-Add the desired MAC address to the first line of the file /mnt/flash/system_mac_address, then reboot
+Add the desired MAC address to the first line of the file /mnt/flash/system_mac_address, then reboot (Feature added in 3.13.0F)

 .. code-block:: console